kittykg/neural-dnf-mt-policy-learning/README.md

 ![results](figures/rl-results.png)

-For detailed results in table, please refer to the paper.
+For detailed results in table, please refer to the full paper's Appendix D.

 ### Reproducibility

-For detailed hyperparameters, please refer to the paper's Appendix as well as the yaml files in `conf/`.
+For detailed hyperparameters, please refer to the full paper's Appendix D. The seeds we used should be in the eval yaml files in `conf/eval/`.

 ## Citation